Kuwait opens employment door for health professionals of Pakistan

 A batch of 221 health professionals including doctors, nurses and technicians will depart for Kuwait from Pakistan tomorrow as the country will provide services of a total of 600 medical workers to the Gulf country.

-The second batch will be comprised of 200 more health professionals following an agreement signed between Pakistan and Kuwait in July.
+The second batch will comprise 200 more health professionals following an agreement signed between Pakistan and Kuwait in July.

 Special Assitant to Prime Minister on Overseas Pakistanis and Human Resource Development, Zulfiqar Bukhari, has met Kuwait Ambassador to Pakistan Abdul Rahman.